 Sure, you can.
 However, the longer you are in Croatia, the less acceptable this becomes especially when it comes to your residency.
 The police want to know that you are learning Croatian as it is an essential part of your assimilation.
 “Respect for the culture and the legal order of the Republic of Croatia” is a requirement for a long-term stay as well as citizenship.

 Also, it can get cumbersome to find someone to help every time you need to get something done.
-There are only so many favors one can ask and the people you are asking to accompany you have lives too.
+There are only so many favors one can ask and the people you are asking for help have lives too.

 At a certain point, just wanting to live here is not enough.
 You must show that you respect the language and customs.
 No need to be fluent, but like I said before, trying goes a long way.

-The requirement to take these tests can vary depending on your nationality, if you’re married to a Croatian, the laws on the books at the time of your application, what city you are in, who you speak to, the type of mood they’re in and whether or not there is wind that day.
+The requirement to take these tests can vary depending on your nationality, if you’re married to a Croatian, the laws on the books at the time of your application, what city you are in, who you speak to, the type of mood they’re in and whether or not there is a wind that day.
 [Read: Why wind is important – bura vs jugo]

 It’s unwise to wait until the last minute to prepare.
 Don’t assume you’ll be exempt at the time of application.
 Things change all the time and no two situations are alike.
 An American married to a Croatian may be told by the Makarska police that they are exempt, while another American married to another Croatian in Zagreb may be told they must take the test.